 As we've written before, a majority of patients are now interested in doing telehealth visits.
 Whether you're considering telehealth or you already have a program up-and-running, you have patients who want the kind of convenient care that telemedicine can offer.

 We've worked with many healthcare providers to develop their patient adoption plan, which gets the news out to patients and gets them excited to start!
-Once patients have their initial questions answered, they're next question is usually "how do I sign up?"
+Once patients have their initial telemedicine questions answered, their next question is usually "how do I sign up?"

 With this in mind, we've gathered together 11 common patient questions we hear about telehealth, along with quick answers to give you a starting point as you're communicating with your patients.
 Note that the answers will vary depending on your use case and the telehealth platform you're using!